RomanBoegli/godbbench/README.md

 <p align="center"> <img src="./docs/assets/employees_schema.svg" width="60%"/> </p>
 <h6 align="center">Relational and Graph-Based Representation of Organsational Hierchary</h6>

 Looking at the right hand side visualization, it follows that the data scenario of the `employees` script creates a *directed acyclic graph*.
 As relational and graph-based DBMS should be able to handle this data scenario, it provides a more fair challenge to them.
-Therefore, this script will showcase the benchmarking with several different multiplicities in this chapter, directly followed by the result discussion.
+Therefore, this script will showcase the benchmarking with several different iteration counts in this chapter, directly followed by the result discussion.

 ### System Specifications
 All benchmarks are conducted on a [MacBook Pro (2019, 2.8 GHz Quad-Core Intel Core i7, 16 GB RAM)](https://everymac.com/systems/apple/macbook_pro/specs/macbook-pro-core-i7-2.8-quad-core-13-mid-2019-touch-bar-specs.html).
 The three databases at focus (MySQL, PostgreSQL and Neo4j) were setup with Docker exactly as documented in an earlier chapter.
 The images used are the official database images which are available for download in the [Docker Hub](https://hub.docker.com/search?q=).
 No improvements or modifications have been made to these images.
 Additionally, no other applications were running during the benchmarking process except Docker and a terminal window.